-The overall ESG portfolio score for 2023 was 45.1.
+The overall ESG portfolio score for 2024 was 40.2.
+Sovereign bonds are not included in the ESG calculation metric.

 The Investment Manager confirms that all of the above sustainability indicators performed satisfactorily for the reporting period and were applied consistently with the Investment Manager's ESG Policy.